statiqdev/Website/input/web.md

 ## Step 5: Add Some Content

-Start adding content by creating [Markdown](xref:template-languages#markdown) files in your `input` folder, by default input folder is located in your project root.
+Start adding content by creating [Markdown](xref:template-languages#markdown) files in your `input` folder (by default the `input` folder is located in your project root).

-To get something served you can add the following code as `index.md` file in your `input` folder.
+To get something started, you can add the following code as `index.md` file in your `input` folder.
 ```md
 Title: My First Statiq page
 ---